 Is it worth choosing the “until retirement age” benefit period?

 Choosing benefits that last until you retire won’t cost much more than a 20-year policy.
 There are a few situations where a long-term disability policy that pays out “until retirement age” makes sense:

 - You’re in a specialty occupation that requires a specific skill set.
 For example, a surgeon needs high cognitive function, precise motor skills and quick reflexes to do their job properly.
-If you became disabled and lose those skills, you’d benefit from a disability policy with a benefit period that stretches until retirement.
+If you become disabled and lose those skills, you’d benefit from a disability policy with a benefit period that stretches until retirement.
 It can protect you from future income loss and pay out until your Social Security kicks in.